Let Us Make Your Game Day Experience Special

 The Green Bay Packers Hall of Fame was established in 1966.
 Drive in early on game day so you can relive the most exciting moments in Packers and football history all preserved in the Hall of Fame.
 Pure Packers adrenaline fills this 25,000-square-foot area where you can see, touch and feel 100 years of riveting football history.
 There are nearly 80 exhibits including four Super Bowl trophies, a vast array or Packers memorabilia, plaques representing each of the inductees, and a re-creation of Vince Lombardi’s office.
 Countless videos – many of them newly updated – allow the spectacular memories to be lived over and over.

-Lambeau Field Stadium Tours allow fans to experience the Packers' history-rich facility first-hand and see several behind-the-scenes areas.
+Lambeau Field Stadium Tours allow fans to experience the Packers’ history-rich facility first-hand and see several behind-the-scenes areas.
 Tour guides will lead you through the Lambeau Field Atrium, up to the exclusive Club Level for a look at the Legends Club.
 From there, you will be taken down through the players tunnel and learn all about the incredible history of the Green Bay Packers.
 Feel the pride and energy that makes the Packers and Lambeau Field so endearing.
 Outstanding photo opportunities avail themselves throughout each tour.
+Note that stadium tours are not available on game day.

 Do you want to go home with a gift of green and gold for yourself or someone else?
 Make sure that you stop in to the Packers Pro Shop at Lambeau Field.
 This shop is the official retailer of the Green Bay Packers.
 Player tested and fan approved because you will find the perfect clothing item or Packer theme item for your souvenir.
 Check out the Packer must have’s that will be your game day and everyday favorites.